usenocturne/nocturne-ui/README.md

 Flash the image to your Car Thing using [nocturne-image](https://github.com/brandonsaldan/nocturne-image/).

+**Note: The Debian image used to run this software on the Spotify Car Thing hardware currently does not support GPU acceleration.
+Some animations within the program may appear as laggy on-device, but we're working on a fix!**

 ## Credits

 This software was made possible only through the following individuals and open source programs: